vladavilov/playground/risk-analytics-agent/ai_docs/MarketDataFeed_part.md

 ### 3.1.
 Architectural Mandate
 - **MDF-AR-01:** As per requirement **MR-NFR-01**, a dedicated **Market Data Ingestion Service** **shall** be implemented and used to source all externally-provided indicators.
 - **MDF-AR-02:** The Market Regime Classification Model **shall not** connect directly to any external data vendor.
 It **shall** consume data exclusively from the Market Data Ingestion Service.
+- **MDF-AR-03:** The Market Data Ingestion Service **shall** continuously poll and persist all external market indicators into an internal time-series data store.

 ### 3.2.
 Sourcing Requirements
 - **MDF-SR-01:** The Market Data Ingestion Service **shall** source each indicator from the systems and vendors specified in the table below.